 Private Fish Pond Permits insure that the pond owner has met the necessary requirements for fish or bullfrog stocking.
 In addition, the permits allow IDFG to monitor and prevent introductions of fish that could harm wild populations.
 These free permits must be renewed every five years.
 The first step in acquiring a Private Fish Pond Permit is to complete an Application for Private Pond Permit.
 Applications can also be obtained from Fish & Game regional offices.

 - The outlet and inlet (if applicable) to the pond must be screened.

-Before a permit can be issued, landowners must screen the outlet of their pond to insure that fish cannot escape into public waters from the pond.
+Before a permit can be issued, landowners must screen the outlet of their pond to ensure that fish cannot escape into public waters from the pond.
 The inlet may also require screening to keep wild fish from entering the pond.
-Depending on the location of the pond and the risk of escapement, a Conservation Officer may inspect the pond and insure the screening is sufficient.
+Depending on the location of the pond and the risk of escapement, a Conservation Officer may inspect the pond and ensure the screening is sufficient.

 The size of the mesh depends on the size and species of fish they intend to stock.
 Ponds stocked with fish that will reproduce in the pond, such as bass or bluegill, require a smaller mesh than ponds that will be stocked only with large trout.